 There is a way to tie all these digital and voice channels together to take advantage of the customer’s interaction preferences.
 Appealing to the customer this way provides a good customer experience and reduces contact center operations expenses at the same time.

-Omni-channel solutions combine all of the company’s customer-engagement channels – voice and digital – to create a unified customer experience (UCX).
-The ultimate omnichannel environment enables a completely smooth journey with information sharing between channels, transparent to the customer.
+Omni channel customer solutions combine all of the company’s customer-engagement channels – voice and digital – to create a unified customer experience (UCX).
+The ultimate omnichannel contact center enables a completely smooth journey with information sharing between channels, transparent to the customer.
 The customer decides when and how he or she wants to interact and the Omnichannel solution makes it available.
 Crossing from one medium to another is simple and seamless.

 - Digital transformation through Visual IVR